 Cortisol is your body’s way of boosting your energy so that you can overcome your stressors.
-When it becomes dysregulated however, chronic cortisol elevation can have health consequences.
+When it becomes dysregulated, however, chronic cortisol elevation can have health consequences.
 With the increased demands of today, it is important to balance cortisol levels for optimal health.

 What Is Cortisol?

 Cortisol is notoriously referred to as the stress hormone.
 Over the years, various media sources have deemed cortisol the bad guy, claiming that it is bad for the body.
 What most people don’t realize however, is that cortisol is an essential part of how your body works.
+The key is to balance cortisol levels for optimal health.

 Our ancestors often lived in hostile environments with immediate threats to their lives.
-In these situations, we needed a way to quickly maximize our energy and highten our senses to improve the chances that we could evade an immediate threat.
+In these situations, we needed a way to quickly maximize our energy and heighten our senses to improve the chances that we could evade an immediate threat.

 When there is a physical threat in our immediate environment, this is a very useful action from the body.
 However, in today’s culture many people get small cortisol releases throughout the day from stressors that do not get resolved or are simply derived from stressful thinking.
 A repeating cycle of this can cause many problems in the body.